gpuweb/WSL/Spec/source/index.rst

     Similarily, ``a[i]`` in both of the above use the indexed address-taker, as ``a`` is a function parameter, and thus a left-value.
     Such generated getters and setters may look useless, but they are used when something is not a left-value, for example because of nested calls to getters/setters.
     For example you could have a struct Foo, with a getter for the field bar, returning a struct Bar, with an ander for the field baz.
     When using foo.bar.baz, it is not possible to use the ander for Bar, as foo.bar is not a left-value.
-So we instead use the generated getter (that behind the scene copies foo.bar into its parameter, and then use the ander).
+So we instead use the generated getter (that behind the scene copies foo.bar into its parameter, and then uses the ander).

 Memory model
 ------------